-New Years' Eve Day Labor Day
+New Years' Eve Day Thanksgiving Day

-New Years' Day Thanksgiving Day
+New Years' Day Friday following Thanksgiving

-Presidents' Day Friday following Thanksgiving
+Presidents' Day Christmas Eve Day

-Good Friday Christmas Eve Day Memorial Day Christmas Day
+Good Friday Christmas Day

-Fourth of July First Working Day after Christmas
+Memorial Day First Working Day after Christmas

+Labor Day

-Additionally, an employee who is absent the day before or the day after a holiday, whether for themselves or their immediate family member (see Illness and Injury Leave Section), must submit medical proof of illness in order to receive holiday pay.
+Additionally, an employee and/or their immediate family member (see Illness and Injury Leave Section) off ill the day before or after the holiday must submit medical proof of illness in order to receive holiday pay.
 To receive holiday pay, the employee must have worked the regularly scheduled workday preceding and scheduled workday after the holiday or have both of these days excused by the Superintendent or his/her designate.